 Tennis elbow and golfer’s elbow are two common conditions that can cause pain to the elbow.
-Despite their names, tennis elbow is not limited to tennis players, and golfer’s elbow is not limited to golfers.
-Both conditions can occur due to a number of different occupations and activities.
+Despite their names, tennis elbow is not limited to tennis players.
+And golfer’s elbow is not limited to golfers.
+Both conditions can occur due to several different occupations and activities.
 It can sometimes be difficult for those dealing with elbow pain to determine which condition they may be experiencing.
 Below we have listed information on both conditions and the characteristics that make them different.

 What is Tennis Elbow?